Photo by Latino Life via Canva.com

 Required Standards to Maintain

-If you’re renting out property, you are obligated by law to meet health and safety standards throughout the home.
-The specifics are generated by local governments.
-You’ll have to educate yourself on what your county and city mandates, but at minimum, you’ll need to correct problems with structural elements of the home, including floors, stairs, walls, and the roof.
+If you’re renting out a property, you're obligated by law to meet health and safety standards throughout the home.
+Local governments generate the specifics.
+You’ll have to educate yourself on what your county and city mandates, but at a minimum, you’ll need to correct problems with structural elements of the home, including floors, stairs, walls, and the roof.

 These systems are also required to be operational: